 While the majority of executors and administrators handle probate timely and adequately, there are times where an executor refuses to act.
 There are steps that you can take to hurry the executor along and protect your interest in an estate.
-You are entitled to a full accounting of the estate’s assets and to timely distribution of the estate’s assets.
+You are entitled to a full accounting of the estate’s assets and to the timely distribution of the estate’s assets.

 Through compelling an executor to provide a full accounting and fulfill the bequests in the will, a New York estate attorney can help you protect your rights.